 Creating a DB Instance Running the Microsoft SQL Server Database Engine

 The basic building block of Amazon RDS is the DB instance.
-This is the environment where you run your SQL Server databases.
+Your Amazon RDS DB instance is similar to your on-premises Microsoft SQL Server.
+After you create your SQL Server DB instance, you can add one or more custom databases to it.

 You must complete the tasks in the Setting Up for Amazon RDS section before you can create or connect to a DB instance.